Giovanni Chronicles

 Giovanni Chronicles is a series of adventure modules by White Wolf Publishing for their tabletop role-playing game Vampire: The Masquerade.
 The series spans four books: Giovanni Chronicles: The Last Supper (1995), Giovanni Chronicles II: Blood & Fire (1996), Giovanni Chronicles III: The Sun Has Set (1998), and Giovanni Chronicles IV: Nuova Malattia (1999).

 Contents

-Giovanni Chronicles II: Blood & Fire is an adventure set in the year 1666 in which the player characters become embroiled in the schemes of the Giovanni.
+Giovanni Chronicles II: Blood & Fire is an adventure set in the year 1666 in which the player characters become caught up in the plans of the Giovanni.

 Production

 The Last Supper was designed by Daniel Greenberg.
 The series was created for White Wolf's "Black Dog Game Factory" label.

 The first two books were re-released in 2000 in the compilation Giovanni Saga I.

 Reception

 The series was popular among Vampire: The Masquerade players.

 Andy Butcher reviewed Giovanni Chronicles II: Blood & Fire for Arcane magazine, rating it a 7 out of 10 overall.
 Butcher comments that "Blood & Fire has great potential, especially if the same group has previously played The Last Supper and the players reprise their previous roles."